solid/process/solid-team.md

 ## Solid Team Governance

-### Decision Making

-Transparency in the decision making process is important.
-Decisions will be documented along with the rationale and considerations taken into account around a given decision.
-The Solid Team always strives to operate in a manner that aims for team consensus without the need for formalized voting.

-For any substantial decisions where consensus cannot be reached, the Solid Team votes.
-As the Solid Leader, Tim Berners-Lee can always veto the voting outcome.
-Every Solid Team member must either vote or explicitly abstain.
-Passing requires a strict majority of non-abstaining Solid Team members.
-Stalemates are resolved by the Solid Leader, Tim Berners-Lee.

-The Solid Team utilizes this [Decision Making Process](decision-making.md).

 ### Vacancies

 Solid Team members may resign their position at any time.
 As the Solid Leader, Tim Berners-Lee reserves the right to remove any Solid Team member at any time.
 Whenever there is a vacancy on the Solid Team, a new team member will be nominated and selected through the [Team Nomination](#team-nominations) mechanism articulated in this document.